sagemath/sage-archive-2023-02-01/src/doc/en/thematic_tutorials/geometry/polyhedra_tutorial.rst

 The :code:`ppl` backend
 -----------------------

-The default backend for polyhedron objects i :code:`ppl`.
+The default backend for polyhedron objects is :code:`ppl`.

 ::